jmuzsik/blog/content/it/docker-overview.md

 _PID_:

 - Stands for process ID.
-Gives containers their own scoped view of processes they can view and interat with.
+Gives containers their own scoped view of processes they can view and interact with.

 _MNT_: